 WHAT IS THE HAVEN?

 The Häagen-Dazs Honey Bee Haven is a unique outdoor museum where visitors can observe and learn about bees and the plants that support them.
 Located next to the Harry H. Laidlaw, Jr. Honey Bee Research Facility on Bee Biology Road, UC Davis, it was planted in Fall 2009 thanks to a generous gift from Häagen-Dazs.
 The garden is open year-round during daylight hours.
 Admission is free.
-For more details to ensure an enjoyable visit, please see “Planning Your Visit“.
+For more directions and details to ensure an enjoyable visit, please see “Planning Your Visit.”

 WHY DOES THE HAVEN MATTER?